SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

       }
     ```

-6. In your console window, ensure that you do not have any exceptions.
+5. In your console window, ensure that you do not have any exceptions.
 If you do not already have the solution running in localhost, execute the following command:

     ```
-    gulp serve --nobrowser
+    gulp serve
     ```

-7. In the list view, use the same query parameters used previously with the ID matching your extension identifier available in the **HelloWorldCommandSet.manifest.json** file.

-8. Accept the loading of debug manifests by selecting **Load debug scripts** when prompted.
+6. Accept the loading of debug manifests by selecting **Load debug scripts** when prompted.

     ![Accept loading debug scripts](../../../images/ext-com-accept-debug-scripts.png)